Dawglife/Kubernetes/Readme.md

 ## Install  Kubernetes UI.

 The Kubernetes UI is a docker container and will be installed by using the kubectl command.
+The following commands must be executed on the master

 1.First we will create the pod in order to run the container.